nicole-a-tesla/theRedLine/README.md

 # theRedLine

-A webapp that explores Chicago's Red Line train through social media and open data: http://theredline.io/
+A webapp that explores Chicago's Red Line train through social media and open data.
+It will live here by late August: http://theredline.io/